 Ecuador's most famous Inca ruin, Ingapirca, lies two hours north of Cuenca.
-Following old dirt roads into the countryside, you'll pass a checkerboard of small farms growing corn, beans, potatoes and other Andean staples.
-You'll spend the day exploring the ancient citadel and the surrounding area of Cañar.
-The indigenous people of this area, Cañaris, are well known for their textiles, and you'll hope for an invitation into the homes of some local weavers.
-This evening you'll overnight at a 17th Century hacienda to enjoy an evening of old world charm.
+Following old dirt roads into the countryside, pass a checkerboard of small farms growing corn, beans, potatoes and other Andean staples.
+Spend the day exploring the ancient citadel and the surrounding area of Cañar.
+The indigenous people of this area, Cañaris, are well known for their textiles, and you can hope for an invitation into the homes of some local weavers.
+This evening you overnight at a 17th Century hacienda to enjoy an evening of old world charm.

 Baños is a favorite destination for Ecuadorians and foreigners.
-Relax in the town's thermal baths, bicycle downhill towards the Amazon or rent horses for a tour of the lush cloudforest or the high páramo of Sangay National Park.
-For those looking to explore Andean culture, our Adventure Life tour leader can help introduce you to the indigenous people of Salasaca and their colorful markets.
-Baños is also famous for it's fun nightlife, so hit the town this Friday--don't forget to try the local cuy (roasted guinea pig)!
+Relax in the town's thermal baths, bicycle downhill towards the Amazon, or rent horses for a tour of the lush cloudforest or the high páramo of Sangay National Park.
+For those looking to explore Andean culture, your Adventure Life tour leader can help introduce you to the indigenous people of Salasaca and their colorful markets.
+Baños is also famous for its fun nightlife, so hit the town this Friday--don't forget to try the local cuy (roasted guinea pig)!

-You'll head upriver to a higher elevation on the green slopes of the Andes.
-You'll pass the day on continuous Class III rapids of the Jatunyacu River, moving through the stunning scenery of the upper Amazon basin.
+Head upriver to a higher elevation on the green slopes of the Andes.
+Pass the day on continuous Class III rapids of the Jatunyacu River, moving through the stunning scenery of the upper Amazon basin.
 This evening, enjoy the nightlife of the jungle town of Tena to complete your Amazon tour adventures

 A short ride over the Eastern Cordillera brings you back to Quito for the afternoon.
-If the weather is clear, you'll be treated to views of glacier-covered Cayambe and Antisana Volcanoes.
+If the weather is clear, you are treated to views of glacier-covered Cayambe and Antisana Volcanoes.
 This afternoon, explore colonial Quito’s narrow streets, baroque churches, and busy plazas and markets with your Adventure Life tour leader.